 Patogen Pilot Plant

-The pathogen pilot plant is Europe's first high-security processing facility.
-Here, researchers study life-threatening bacteria like Listeria monocytogenes and Escherichia coli (EHEC) in a realistic processing environment, to prevent serious food poisoning.
+This pilot plant is a national hub and Europe's first high-security production facility.
+Here, researchers study life-threatening bacteria like Listeria monocytogenes and E.coli in a realistic production environment to prevent serious food poisoning.

-New varieties of bacteria are constantly occurring.
-An important task is to increase knowledge about the bacterias’ ability to adapt to modified recipes and processes in food production.
+New varieties of bacteria are constantly evolving.
+An important task is to increase knowledge about the bacteria’s ability to adapt to modified recipes and processes in food production.

 - Fermentation chambers